-If you’re new to the fleet management industry or are looking for a better way to complete required DVIRs, you’ve come to the right place.
+What is DVIR?
+If you’re new to the fleet management industry or are looking for a better way to complete required inspections for your commercial vehicles, you’ve come to the right place.

 Completing a DVIR includes four basic steps that drivers need to follow, including inspecting the vehicle, reporting any defects, signing off on the report, and completing any corrective actions needed.
 Here’s a further explanation of each step:

 During this first step, a driver will conduct a circle check inspection of their vehicle.
-This should include checking underneath the hood, doing a 360-degree walkaround looking for defects or damages, and starting the vehicle engine to test lights, brakes, and more.
+This should include checking underneath the hood, a 360º walkaround looking for defects or damages, and starting the engine to test lights, brakes, and more.

 When completing the above steps, drivers have to follow the regulations outlined in Section 396.11 that states an inspection report must include a check of the following:

 DVIRs are meant to reduce the number of crashes, injuries, and fatalities involving commercial motor vehicles.
 If you’re using two or more commercial motor vehicles for business, there’s almost a 100% chance you’ll be required to fill out and keep DVIRs for each of your vehicles.

 There are a few instances where DVIRs are not required, however.
 DVIR regulations won’t apply to the following operators:

 Additionally, the Federal Motor Carrier Safety Administration repealed the requirement for drivers to submit a DVIR if no defects or damages were found in 2014.
 This means DVIRs aren’t required to be submitted to the FMCSA if the vehicle passes the driver’s inspection.

 The only caveat is that this does not apply to passenger-carrying vehicles.
 If a driver is driving a commercial motor vehicle with passengers, the driver is required to submit a DVIR whether or not he or she finds any defects or damages.